-Furthermore, the Graduate School requires all students who are candidates for a doctoral degree (students who have successfully completed their comprehensive examinations) to be continually enrolled, which means that during both semesters of the academic year and at least one session of summer school, the student must be signed up for one hour or more of dissertation credit.
-For students with a DDF or DAF they must be registered for 3 hours during the summer semester.
+Furthermore, the Graduate School requires all students who are candidates for a doctoral degree (students who have successfully completed their comprehensive examinations) to be continually enrolled, which means that during both Fall and Spring semesters of the academic year and in Summer session if the student is graduating that semester.
+Students with a DDF, DAF or 12 month appointment must be registered for three hours during the Summer semester.